-I’m always on the lookout for ways to streamline my workflow and free up more time for the important stuff, like watching cat videos, as any other System or Network admin.
-So a few months ago I put some time aside and made a Pyhon script that checks the status of various services on my network infrastructure.
-I tried to make the tool modular so it could support any vendor that has an API but the core network that I currently support is all Arista.
+A few months ago I spent some time to make a tool for checking the status of various services on a network infrastructure.
+I tried to make the tool modular so it could support any vendor that has an API but I started with Arista since most of the infrastructure that I work on is Arista.

-To make the test output more user-friendly, I used the Rich package to format everything into a nice table with colours, line etc. If you’re not already familiar with Rich, I highly recommend checking it out – it’s a fantastic tool for formatting command line text and making it easier to read and understand.
+I used the Rich package to format everything into a nice table with colours, line etc. If you’re not already familiar with Rich, I highly recommend checking it out – it’s a fantastic tool for formatting command line text and making it easier to read.

-I ran the script after adding the device and I saw output for some commands are the following message for the new device:
+I ran the script after adding the device but the output for some services for the new device was:

 unable to render int; a string or other renderable object is required